Flank/flank-dashboard/metrics/web/docs/01_metrics_web_application_architecture.md

 ## Clean architecture fundamentals
 > Explain the basic principles of the [Screaming architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html).

 The `screaming architecture` supposes that the root directory of the project should describe all the main features/modules of the project.
-For example, our Metrics Web Application top-level package structure should "scream" that the application has the dashboard page with the sum-up of the available projects, the login module that allows users to sign in, and so on.
-The architecture should not tell about the technologies, approaches, or any other details of the implementation.
+For example, our Metrics Web Application top-level package structure contains the `auth`, `dashboard`, `project_groups` packages, so the top-level structure states (or _screams_) about the project purpose - dashboard for project metrics.

 > Explain what the application layers are and why do we need them.